 Having a lumbar puncture can be uncomfortable or unsettling.
 The drop in pressure in the cerebrospinal fluid caused by the removal of a sample can produce a splitting headache for some people.
 This usually lasts for no more than 24 hours but for some can persist for longer.
 To reduce the risk of headaches, you should try to lie flat for at least six hours after the procedure and drink plenty of water.

 There is a lower risk of headaches and infections following lumbar puncture if the clinician uses a special atraumatic needle, sometimes called a Sprotte needle.
-These are not always commonly used, but you can ask if you are concerned.
+These are not always commonly used, but they are recommended for use by the BMJ and you can ask if you are concerned.

 How a lumbar puncture can help diagnose MS

 The fluid that is drawn off in a lumbar puncture is analysed to look for a number of different things.